amylour/irish_wildlife_matchup/README.md

 GitHub was used to deploy the website.
 These were the steps taken to acheive this:

-1. Login to GitHub account
+1. Login to GitHub account.
-2. Navigate to the project repository, irish-wildlife-matchup
+2. Navigate to the project repository, irish-wildlife-matchup.
-3. Click the Settings button near the top of the page
+3. Click the Settings button near the top of the page.
-4. In the left-hand menu, find and click on the Pages button
+4. In the left-hand menu, find and click on the Pages button.
-5. In the Source section, choose 'main' from the drop-down, select branch menu
+5. In the Source section, choose 'main' from the drop-down, select branch menu.
-6. Select 'root' from the drop-down folder menu
+6. Select 'root' from the drop-down folder menu.
-7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page
+7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page.

 ---